antoine71/BookScraper/README.md

 Existing files with the same name will be replaced.

 Operating instructions:
-1. install python3
+1. Install python
+2. Download the project repository
+3. Navigate to the project folder
+4. Create a virtual environment using the following command: python -m venv env
+5. Activate the virtual environment: source env/bin/activate
-2. Install the python modules specified in the file requirement.txt
+5. Install the python modules specified in the file requirement.txt: pip install -r requirement.txt
-3. Navigate to the directory where you want the files to be saved
+6. Navigate to the directory where you want the files to be saved
-4. Run the python script script.py
+7. Run the python script script.py:
+        python script.py